faraj-momin/Automatic-Indian-Sign-Language-Translator/README.md

 **Usage**

---**Start Recording:** Click the "Start Recording" button to begin recording your speech.
+- **Start Recording:** Click the "Start Recording" button to begin recording your speech.

---**Stop Recording:** Click the "Stop Recording" button to stop recording and process the audio.
+- **Stop Recording:** Click the "Stop Recording" button to stop recording and process the audio.

---**View Results:** The application will either display a corresponding ISL GIF for recognized phrases or show the letters for unrecognized words.
+- **View Results:** The application will either display a corresponding ISL GIF for recognized phrases or show the letters for unrecognized words.

---**Exit:** Click the "Exit" button to close the application.
+- **Exit:** Click the "Exit" button to close the application.

 **File Structure**

---**main3.py:** The main application script.
+- **main3.py:** The main application script.

---**ISL_Gifs/:** Directory containing GIFs for ISL phrases.
+- **ISL_Gifs/:** Directory containing GIFs for ISL phrases.

---**letters/:** Directory containing images of letters for non-ISL words.
+- **letters/:** Directory containing images of letters for non-ISL words.